 First up, the rustic cottage setting of the 1826 Restaurant in Adare where a pre-lunch Bloody Mary with freshly grated horseradish and crushed vine tomatoes makes for an adventurous kick-off.
 Follow that up with a perfectly-cooked starter of baked Irish scallops with Connemara air-dried ham, breadcrumbs and herb butter served in the shell for a sweet yet balanced experience.

 For main course, the slow-roasted, dry-aged beef is comfort food at its best: a mound of buttery whipped potatoes with bacon and crispy onions propping up a tranche of roast beef.
 Even if you’re not usually a pudding person, don’t miss the chance to sample the peanut butter and salted caramel parfait with bitter chocolate mousse and toasted peanuts – in essence, a deconstructed Snickers bar.
 Absolutely divine.

 The people.
 Wade and Elaine Murphy have earned a string of accolades since throwing open the doors to 1826 Adare in 2013 and their dedication and attention to detail is present in every nook and cranny.
-Staying in the lovely Dunraven Arms Hotel, general manager Louis Murphy and his staff have hospitality down to a fine art – nothing is a problem and every request is met with a smile.
+Staying in the lovely Dunraven Arms Hotel, the staff have hospitality down to a fine art – nothing is a problem and every request is met with a smile.
 Breakfast of eggs with truffles and freshly baked Limerick ham carved on a silver trolley leads to feeling truly spoilt and wanting to return in a heartbeat.
 Lesley Tumulty

 LONGUEVILLE HOUSE HOTEL, CORK